Rickil/pfeeApp/README.md

 Start container :  docker compose up

-After this commands you can get a link with a tocken, it is necessary to go to this link.
+After this commands a link is displayed with a tocken, it is necessary to go to this link.
 The port is localhost:8888.
 You can also access to the environment in VScode by attaching it with Docker Extension.